-This area is 45 minutes down the trail from Tengbouche.
+The pictures above and below are in an area that is 45 minutes down the trail from Tengbouche.
 You need to keep to the far right and mountain side of the trail and away from these over hanging areas.
-Read more about our top 10 tips while you are on the Everest Base Camp Trek.
+Read more about our top 11 tips while you are on the Everest Base Camp Trek.

-As you can see this area will fall away very soon.
-The ground is loose clay with big boulders in the ground and as the water from monsoon season gets in behind the rock it becomes very loose and dangerous and the trail is at risk of disappearing in this location.
+As you can see this area above will fall away very soon.
+The ground is loose clay with big boulders in the ground.
+As the water from monsoon season gets in behind the rock, it becomes very loose and dangerous and the trail is at risk of disappearing in this location.

-This area is about 45 minutes out from Tengbouche.
+The area depicted in the photo below is about 45 minutes from the Village of Tengbouche.
 You drop down hill, past some housing on the right.
-You then come across an old bridge that was taken out by a landslide.
+You then come across an old bridge which was taken out by a landslide.
 This is your WARNING SIGN!! then you pass three dangerous landslide areas of the trail on the right hand side before crossing a small bridge to the left side of the river bank and move towards Pangbouche.

-As you walk across glacial moraine and move through different sections of the Everest base camp trail above Lobuche and Gorak Shep on route to Everest you need to be very careful and be aware of many of these risky areas.
+As you walk across glacial moraine and move through different sections of the Everest Base Camp Trail above Lobuche and Gorak Shep, there are risky areas.
+Despite the excitement of entering Base camp, you still need to be very careful and aware of these risky areas.

-As you walk underneath this area you need to move fast.
-This and other areas like it are close to Everest base camp in between Gorak Shep and base camp.
+As you walk underneath this area above, you need to move fast.
+This and other areas like it are close to Everest Base Camp, between Gorak Shep and Base Camp.

-As you walk down from the Everest base camp trail to the glacier you need to be very careful.
+As you walk down from the Everest Base Camp trail onto the glacier, you need to be very careful.
 You have to walk down and up this dangerous landslide area.
 Big boulders tower above you.
-From here you can see Everest base camp and the place where Trekkers stop and survey Everest base camp and the surrounding area.
-You really need to be very careful walking near and underneath this risky landslide area.
+From here you can see Everest Base Camp and therefore it is an area where people frequently stop to take pictures and view the Camp.
+However, you really need to be very careful walking near and underneath this risky landslide area.